 When Alanis Morissette first burst upon the global music scene in the mid-nineties, she created a truly massive commotion by dramatically reinventing the role of confessional singer-songwriter for a new generation of music lovers.

-After signing a contract with Maverick Records she finished writing songs for a new album that would become the internationally successful Jagged Little Pill.
-The first single titled "You Oughta Know" began receiving heavy airplay from both alternative radio and MTV sailing the album into the Top Ten and Multi-Platinum status.
-Selling over 30 million copies, Jagged Little Pill won four Grammy Awards for Album of the Year, Rock Song of the Year, Best Rock Album, and Best Female Vocal Performance for "You Oughta Know".
-It's little wonder the album also set the record for the best-selling U.S. debut by a female solo artist.
+After signing a contract with Maverick Records, she finished writing songs for a new album that would become the internationally successful Jagged Little Pill.
+The first single titled "You Oughta Know" began receiving heavy airplay from both alternative radio and MTV, and took the album into the Top Ten and Multi-Platinum status.
+Selling over 30 million copies, Jagged Little Pill earned Morissette four Grammy wins for Album of the Year, Rock Song of the Year, Best Rock Album, and Best Female Vocal Performance for "You Oughta Know".
+It's little wonder the album also set the record for best-selling U.S. debut by a female solo artist.

-On May 22, 2010 Morissette married rapper Mario "MC Souleye" Treadway and had their first child, Ever Imre Morissette-Treadway, on December 25, 2010.
+On May 22, 2010, Morissette married rapper Mario "MC Souleye" Treadway.
+They had their first child, Ever Imre Morissette-Treadway, on Christmas Day that same year.

-Morissette has also lent her voice and her time to charitable events including performances in a John Lennon tribute concert in New York City, Music Without Borders in Toronto, a U.S summer tour with long-time friends and fellow Canadians Barenaked Ladies (who partnered with Reverb; a non-profit environmental organization) and at the Museum of Tolerance in Los Angeles.
-In 2001 she was presented with the Global Tolerance Award by the Friends of the United Nations, honored as a Champion for Change in Washington D.C. as part of Stop Violence Against Women week and in 2010 released an acoustic version of her song "Still" as part of a compilation from Music for Relief in support of the 2010 Haiti Earthquake Crisis.
+Morissette has also lent her voice and her time to charitable events, including performances in a John Lennon tribute concert in New York City, Music Without Borders in Toronto, a U.S summer tour with long-time friends and fellow Canadians Barenaked Ladies and at the Museum of Tolerance in Los Angeles.
+In 2001, she was presented with the Global Tolerance Award by the Friends of the United Nations, honored as a Champion for Change in Washington D.C. as part of Stop Violence Against Women week and released an acoustic version of her song "Still" as part of a compilation from Music for Relief in support of the 2010 Haiti Earthquake Crisis.